 One of the most spectacular spots in Babcock is the quaint Glade Creek Grist Mill.
 It can easily pass as the most picturesque location in the entire park.
-Built in 1976 using pieces of other nonoperational mills, this fully functional mill takes you back to the olden golden times.
-Resting close to the soothing murmurs of the River Gorge waters, this park allows its visitors to experience the calmness of nature.
+Built in 1976 using pieces of other non-operational mills, this fully functional mill takes you back to the olden golden times.
+Resting close to the soothing murmurs of the River Gorge waters, this park allows its visitors to immerse themselves in the calmness of nature.

-The number of recreational activities here is large and the options are varied.
+The number of recreational activities here is large, and the options are varied.
 You can do it all, from hiking over the scenic trails spread all across the park, to rafting, boating, and fishing among the cool splashes of water.
 There’s also biking over the finely paved roads to spending lovely moments in the cabins covered in lush greenery.
-There is just so much to do.
 Plus, the delights of RV camping can be wholeheartedly enjoyed thanks to the availability of electric hookups, pet friendliness, and much more.
 Open daily, this place is ideal for summer and spring visits between April and October.
-So what are you waiting for?
+So, what are you waiting for?
 Bring your RV to Babcock State Park for an unforgettable experience.

 RV Rentals in Babcock State Park